linmx0130/PaperNotes/notes.md

+### Automatic Real-time Background Cut for Portrait Videos
+* Authors: Xiangyong Shen, Ruixing Wang, Hengshuang Zhao, Jiaya Jia
+* Index: arXiv 1704.08812
+* Reading date: 02/05/2017
+* Categories: Computer Vision
+* Tag: Background Cut

+This paper proposed a novel background cut algorithm that is fast and accurate.
+Based on a light ResNet, a background attenuation model is introduced.
+The manually cropped background samples are also pushed into the network.
+The concatenation of the features extracted from the input frames and the background samples are used to predict a segmentation maps.
+Finally, a spatial-temporal refinement network is used to improve the quality of the final results.

+The proposed method is attractive in commercial applications.
+The experiments show that the proposed method outperforms the baseline significantly.
+This paper shows the effectiveness of background sample features in background cut.

+### Abstract Syntax Networks for Code Generation and Semantic Parsing
+* Authors: Maxim Rabinovich, Mitchell Stern, Dan Klein
+* Index: arXiv 1704.07535, ACL 2017
+* Reading date: 01/05/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Semantic Parsing, Code Generation

+The authors introduce abstract syntax networks, which is a neural network model framework based on abstract syntax trees.
+The model is of encoder-decoder style.
+The encoder is a normal recurrent neural network like LSTMs, while the decoder is structured as a collection of mutually recursive modules.
+Since there are composite types, constructors, constructor fields and primitive types in the abstract syntax trees, four different models are proposed to process these structures.

+The experiments on code generation show that the proposed method improve the state-of-the-art result significantly.
+The experiments on semantic parsing shows that the method is also competitive in natural language parsing.

 ### ScaleNet: Guiding Object Proposal Generation in Supermarkets and Beyond
 * Authors: Siyuan Qiao, Wei Shen, Weichao Qiu, Chenxi Liu, Alan Yuille
 * Index: arXiv 1704.06752